donovanchilders/helpers/JavaScript/CSVify/README.md

     return "Name, Full Price";
 }

-let footerCb = function() {
+let footerCb = function(total) {
-    return "---------------";
+    return "Total item(s): " + total;
 }

 let csv = csvify('.products', dataMap, filterCb, headerCb, footerCb);
 ```
-The script will automatically replace commas and double-quotes if you do not pass a dataReplacementCallback() callback function.
+The script will automatically replace commas and double-quotes if you do not pass a dataReplacementCallback() callback function (shown as `filterCb` here).
 However, that default behavior will be bypassed if you pass your own method, so be sure to handle those characters as you needs.

 ## Data field callback
 You can optionally pass a callback method per field in your dataMap like this: